premganwani619/Datansh.io/README.md

 - User signup: Users can create a new account by providing necessary details.
 - User login: Existing users can log in using their credentials.
 - Logout: Users can log out of their accounts, clearing their session data.
-- Forgot password: Users can request a password reset if they forget their password.
+- Reset password: Users can request a password reset if they forget their password.
-- Display random user data: After logging in, users are redirected to a page where data of random users is displayed.
+- Display random user data: After logging in, users are redirected to a page where data of random users is displayed from an api.
 - Dynamic pagination: Users can choose the number of users displayed per page, enhancing user experience.

 ## Technologies Used
 - HTML, CSS, JavaScript for frontend development.
 - Local storage for managing user session data.
-- Backend server (not specified in this README) for handling authentication requests and serving user data.

 ## Implementation Details